drivechain-project/drivechain.info/faq/index.md

 It actually shouldn't be difficult at all!
 If Altcoins are useful, they should have fee-paying users.
 Therefore, miners should want to claim these fees by making the Altcoin a blind-merged-mined drivechain.

-Bitcoin Miners are actually the cheif *victims* of Altcoin-value-dilution -- other miners are getting money that *they* could have for free, if the Altcoins were instead merged-mined sidechains.
+Bitcoin Miners are actually the chief *victims* of Altcoin-value-dilution -- other miners are getting money that *they* could have for free, if the Altcoins were instead merged-mined sidechains.

 I think the issue is confusing, because most of the Altcoins we see today are *not* useful and therefore we would *not* want to absorb them into Bitcoin.
-And therefore, it is hard for Bitcoiners of today to imagine that absorbtion happening.
+And therefore, it is hard for Bitcoiners of today to imagine that absorption happening.

 But really, if you think about it, if a given Altcoin persists as an Altcoin [and is not made into a sidechain], then that very fact is *evidence* that the Altcoin in question probably isn't useful to anyone.
 Or else, it is because it has features that *can't* be copied by *any* sidechain (see Monero answer), in which case this question is moot.